Please note that this project finished in March 2015 and is no longer active.

 Why was it important?

 This work offers an innovative approach to policy formulation by incorporating historical reflection into policy analysis.
-This provides new tools to policy makers and practitioners when it comes to dealing with issues around access in general practice.
+It provides new tools to policy makers and practitioners when it comes to dealing with issues around access in general practice.

 How did we do it?